-We are not a special needs camp and our staff are not trained for that environment.
+We are not a special needs camp and our staff are not trained to serve campers with special needs.
 We strongly encourage parents to have a conversation with the Director prior to registering in order to communicate about any individual situation, ask any questions, and ensure our camps are a good fit for your camper.